ConsortiumGARR/ssp-loganalysis/README.md

    * Python 2: `python ssp-statistics-parser.py > /var/log/simplesamlphp.stat`
    * Python 3: `python3 ssp-statistics-parser.py > /var/log/simplesamlphp.stat`

-6. Run the following command and check if the "STAT" word is on the position [3]:
+6. Run the following commands and check if the "STAT" word is on the position [3]:
+   * `cd simplesamlphp/modules/statistics/bin/`
-   * `cd simplesamlphp/module/statistics/bin/ ; loganalyzer.php --debug`
+   * `loganalyzer.php --debug`

 7. If check is OK, create statistics with:
    * `sudo loganalyzer.php`